 Living expenses are varied.
-On-campus room and board expenses are listed at Financial Aid FAQ - Benedictine University
+On-campus room and board expenses are listed at https://ben.edu/student-life/residence-life/

 Financial Aid, Scholarships, and Loans

 There are many opportunities for Nutrition students in need of financial assistance.
 Grants, low interest bank loans, or scholarships may be available from the federal or state government, corporations, community or civic groups, philanthropic and religious organizations, and Benedictine University.